 Why I’m Not Buying it

 I agree that children’s brains are developing rapidly.
-(Check out my blog How Children Really Learn to Read to see what I suggest doing with their rapid brain development.)
+(Check out my reading program to see what children are truly capable of at a young age.)
 And because of this, I believe in exposing children to all kinds of learning opportunities, including screen time.
 Appropriately used screen time can be an amazing teaching tool!

 There is just something extremely disturbing to me about a large, revered, and somewhat feared institution making a claim of this magnitude.
 Ban ALL screen time for the first two years?
 Really?
 I mean, it’s just absurd!
 So no educational playlists, no ABC videos, no nursery rhymes, no home movies, no educational apps, no family movie night, no exposure whatsoever to something that is a part of our daily lives and that we as adults use constantly?
 Are we supposed to segregate our children from our lives completely in order to prevent them from the evils of technology?
 This sounds a bit archaic and very fear based to me.